List of The Handmaid's Tale (TV series) characters: Rita Blue

 Rita (portrayed by Amanda Brugel) is a Martha at the Waterford home.
 She had a son who died fighting in the Civil War when he was 19 years old.
 Rita is part of the resistance and helped June escape with baby Nichole at the end of season 2.
 At the end of Season 3, Rita escapes to Canada on a plane with over 80 children and several other Marthas.

 Brugel was cast in the recurring role of Rita in September 2016.
 In August 2017, she was promoted to the main cast for the second season.

 Commander Joseph Lawrence

 Commander Joseph Lawrence (portrayed by Bradley Whitford) is considered the "architect of Gilead's economy," and the creator of the Colonies, as well a gruff and intimidating man with a disheveled mad genius vibe.
 His sly humor and flashes of kindness make him a confusing, mysterious presence for his newest Handmaid.
 He shows regrets for his past and could be a member of the Mayday resistance.
+In the penultimate episode, Lawrence sacrifices himself to blow up a plane full of Commanders to help secure Mayday's victory.

 Whitford joined the recurring cast in February 2018.
 He was promoted to the main cast for the third season in October 2018.

 Mark Tuello

-Mark Tuello (portrayed by Sam Jaeger) is a mysterious stranger who Serena encounters in Canada, later revealed to be a representative of the US government-in-exile.
+Commander Mark Tuello (portrayed by Sam Jaeger) is a mysterious stranger who Serena encounters in Canada, later revealed to be a representative of the US government-in-exile.
 He plays a bigger role in Season 3.
+In the series finale, Tuello is revealed to be a Commander in the American military.

 Jaeger was promoted to the main cast in season 4.